How long does mediation take?

 Must we have lawyers?

-The parties are free to consult with attorneys, accountants or other advisors at any time.
+The parties may consult with attorneys, accountants or other advisors at any time.
 However, neither party is obligated to do so.

 Do you charge for costs?

-Except for the Court’s filing fees, which the parties pay directly, the only cost is for copying charges.
+Except for the Court’s filing fees, which the parties pay directly, the only costs are for copying and Federal Express charges.

 Are there other costs?

 Depending on the facts of your case, the parties may decide to engage the services of accountants, appraisers, actuaries, or other ancillary professionals.